FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

 The full model of a fabric is described by the following files:

 * A file :ref:`fabric_csv` providing the :ref:`fabric_layout`, some global settings, and the descriptions of the :ref:`tiles`-
-* A set of list files (\*.list) desribing the adjacency list of the switch matrix for each of the used tiles or the corresponding adjacency matrix as a CSV file
+* A set of list files (\*.list) describing the adjacency list of the switch matrix for each of the used tiles or the corresponding adjacency matrix as a CSV file
 * A set of optional bitstream mapping CSV files
 * A set of primitives used